intelagense/rwxrob/log/2021/01/25/README.md

+## Monday, January 25, 2021, 6:54:09PM EST <1611618849>

+There is just *nothing* out there to do raw YAML custom schema validation.
+I've been searching for an hour and asking on the `#yaml` IRC channel.

+I did discover that the JSON-Schema proposal is moving along in the IETF and will likely be the best way to *universally* define precise schemas for such data.

+And there's nothing that says I can't write a JSON Schema definition in YAML (which will be way easier to read).

+It's pretty clear at this point that YAML and JSON are here to stay, a forced marriage made in tech Hell.

 ## Monday, January 25, 2021, 3:14:23PM EST <1611605663>

 Decided to go with `rec` within a `log` directory for saving video (or